Robert-96/dezmereanrobert.com/content/posts/regex-cheat-sheet.md

 ---
-title: "RegEx Cheat Sheet"
+title: "Regular Expression Cheat Sheet"
 date: 2021-10-18T00:49:37+03:00
 tags: [ "bash" ]
 draft: false
 ---

-Regular expressions (RegEx) are powerful tools for text processing, search, and validation.
+Regular expressions are powerful tools for text processing, search, and validation.
 They are used in a wide range of applications, from web development to data science.
-RegEx may seem intimidating at first, but with practice, they can become an essential tool in your toolbox.
+Regular expressions may seem intimidating at first, but with practice, they can become an essential tool in your toolbox.

-This regular expression (RegEx) cheat sheet provides a quick overview of all the basic syntax.
+This regular expression cheat sheet provides a quick overview of all the basic syntax.
 It can’t cover every edge case, so if you need more information about any of these elements, refer to the documentation.

 <!--more-->

 ## Basic syntax

-The basic syntax of a RegEx pattern consists of literal characters and special characters, also known as metacharacters.
+The basic syntax of a regular expression pattern consists of literal characters and special characters, also known as metacharacters.
 Here are some of the most common ones:

 * `.` Matches any single character except a newline character.
 * `[]` Matches any character in the specified set of characters.